logoPostPlanify

 4. You can then add your stickers manually and tap "Publish."

 While not fully automated, it's still much faster than creating the Story from scratch in the moment.
-Always check a tool's documentation to see how they handle Story scheduling.
+For a deep dive into Story scheduling, read our guide on how to schedule Instagram Stories.

 Final Checklist Before You Decide